 Factors that affect the cost of directors and officers insurance include:

-D&O insurance is beneficial for any business that has a board of directors.
-It protects your board members and officers against legal costs, and also helps attract top talent to your board who may look for this coverage before accepting a position.
+It protects your board members and officers from claims of wrongful acts or misrepresentation in the decisions they make for your company.
+It also helps attract top talent to your board who may look for this coverage before accepting a position.

 The following industries often rely on this coverage as part of their risk management strategy: